tamirrosenberg/WiFi-Stepper-Motor-Controller-v2/README.md

 NOTE: Please follow the directions in the following video on how to set the correct Voltage/Current on the motor driver BEFORE using it: https://www.youtube.com/watch?v=89BHS9hfSUk - Setting the Current Limit on Pololu Stepper Motor Driver Carriers

-## How to install the appliaction "the easy way"?
+## How to install the appliaction "the easy way"
 From vesrion `0.3.1-beta`, I introduced an easy and fast way to install the application without the need of the Arduino IDE:
 ### If you are installing the application for the first time (or using version `0.3-beta` or older)
 1. From the "Firmware" folder in this repository, download the latest firmware version